klauskira07/klauskira07/README.md

 - 👋 Hi, I’m @klauskira07
 - 👀 I’m a freelancer interested in coding.
+Specialized in mobile development ,BackEnd in Laravel, and Secyuring Datas of softwares.
-- 🌱 I’m currently learning at ALx Africa Software Engineer Program.
-And in appendix Flutter with Firebase and Laravel Php.
+- 🌱 Actually working in Vortex Ltd. Company based in Burundi.
+And member of the Burundi Cyber Security Community.
 - 💞️ I’m looking to collaborate on any innovative project.
-- 📫 How to reach me : +25771262162, +25768366895.
+- 📫 How to reach me : +25768366895.

 <!---
 klauskira07/klauskira07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.